shanavasaintolien/marketing-analytics-labs/lab-00-data-says-about-you/README.md

 ---

-# 🎨 Format Options (Choose One: Canva Visual, Google Doc, google slide, or any other platform)
+# Format Options

-## Option 1: Canva Visual (Recommended)
+## Choose One: Canva Visual, Google Doc, google slide, or any other platform
 Create a 1-2 page visual that includes:
 - Photo + introduction
 - Data snapshot